 - iii.
 HeatMap: You can actually see and visualize what parts of the video were watched, or left, or repeated, or repeated multiple times.
 Very very powerful in analyzing what parts of the video might have issues, like bad audio, or boring content, or interesting content.

 - iv.
-LearnDash Completion: Also, if you enable completion tracking in xAPI video, it will hide the Mark Complete button in LearnDash, and automatically completes the lesson, topic, or quiz.
-You can also use advanced completion behaviour with video content.
+Completion: If you enable completion tracking in xAPI video, it will hide the Mark Complete button in all the integrating LMSes, and automatically completes the lesson, topic, or quiz in the background.
+You can also use advanced completion behavior with video content.

 How to use it?

-First, you have to add your video for advanced video tracking in xAPI Content section.
+First, you have to add your video for advanced video tracking in the xAPI Content section.

 Data being tracked